our board of directors

 Extra credit: Though he’s been in many public roles, he’s actually quite shy.

 Kathleen’s personal travel experiences and time spent living and working in Latin America has further instilled a strong interest and desire to support and protect the people, land, and biodiversity within the region.
 Most recently, Kathleen worked with the People to People Leadership Program’s operations team.
 Serving on our board gives Kathleen a platform to combine her professional experience in the travel industry with her personal connection and interest in empowering the people of Latin America through sustainability.
-Kathleen lives in Washington, DC and enjoys gardening, yoga, tango, cooking, traveling, and spending quality time with friends and family.
+Kathleen lives in Mexico City, and enjoys gardening, yoga, tango, cooking, traveling, and spending quality time with friends and family.

 Extra credit: Kathleen is a DPR Certified Urban Gardener.